 A panel is a collection of tables and visualizations.
-You can access panels from the top left icon in Workspace or a blank panel.
-Panels are helpful when you want to organize your projects according to time periods, data views, or analysis use case.
+You can access panels from the top-left icon in Workspace or a blank panel.
+Panels are helpful when you want to organize your projects according to time periods, report suites, or analysis use case.

-The following panel types are available in Analysis Workspace for Customer Journey Analytics:
+The following panel types are available in Analysis Workspace:

 |Blank panel||Choose from available panels and visualizations to start your analysis.|

 |Quick Insights panel||Quickly build a freeform table and an accompanying visualization in order to analyze and uncover insights faster.|

 |Analytics for Target panel||Analyze Target activities and experiences in Analysis Workspace.|

 |Attribution panel||Quickly compare and visualize any number of attribution models using any dimension and conversion metric.|

 |Freeform panel||Perform unlimited comparisons and breakdowns, then add visualizations to tell a rich data story.|